menobass/devportal/README.md

 ## � Microservice Integration

-Your brother's microservice can authenticate users by querying the same MongoDB:
+Any microservice can authenticate users by querying the same MongoDB:

 ```javascript
 // Example: Validate API key in your microservice